vishwakneelamegam/engineering-desing-docs/README.md

 - A log is instant record of an activity.
 - A log follows structure while creating a log.
 - A log is immutable(cannot make changes after creating).
-- There is a log encoder and decoder which follows the protocol.
+- There is a log encoder and decoder which follows the structure.
 - If a log is created then the log encoder encodes and provides to storage service.
 - When a logs are fetched from the storage service, using log decoder it is decoded to the log structure.
-The protocol checks the structure while decoding the log.  if it doesn't follows the protocol then it is destroyed.
+The structure checks the log while decoding.  if it doesn't follows the structure then it is destroyed.
-- The storage service is used to read, write and delete the logs to the file.
-- The log can be deleted by providing the unique id of the log to the storage service.

 # Device Token